Tesla facilities in Tilburg: Buildings

 As of late 2018, Tesla has three factory buildings in the Vossenberg industrial area of Tilburg, 15 km north of the Belgium–Netherlands border with a total floor area of 160000 m2.
 The factory buildings are close to the Wilhelmina Canal, allowing for water-based delivery of intermodal containers arriving via the Port of Rotterdam.

 European distribution centre

 The first 18900 sqm Tesla facility started final assembly of Tesla Model S cars on 22 August 2013.
 It was Tesla's first factory outside California.

 Final assembly plant

-By late 2015, the assembly plant was in the process of doubling capacity from 200 cars per week, to 450 cars per week.
+By late 2015, the assembly plant was in the process of doubling its capacity from 200 cars per week to 450 cars per week.
 The factory used for final assembly has a 3.4-megawatt rooftop photovoltaic power station.
 Vehicles arrived from the Tesla Fremont Factory in California as "gliders" with the interior fully fitted out.
 The battery pack and electric drivetrain components were shipped separately and installed into the unpowered vehicles in Tilburg.
 The factory building contains a 750 m indoor test track with the back straight allowing speeds of 110 kph.

 As of the 2021 S/X refresh, Tesla is no longer using this facility for S/X assembly.